Skip to content

 Types of Shopify Stores

-The idea is, you’re taking a broad level concept of, in this example, that broad level concept is sports and recreation – a huge multi-billion dollar category, and then they’re narrowing it down to certain niches within that broad category.
+The idea is you’re taking a broad-level concept of, in this example, that broad-level concept is sports and recreation – a multi-billion dollar category.
+Then, they’re narrowing it down to specific niches within that broad category.

 They sell basketball, they sell football, they sell soccer or football based on where you’re watching this from, they sell fishing, they sell camping.